 My advice is to apply when you are sitting at the picnic tables inside the Kauai Backcountry Adventures office.
 That way, it can soak in on the van ride to the tubing location.

 The only thing that surprised me about tubing was the spinning.
-Any time my inner tube hit the side of the canal or another inner tube, I would start spinning.
+Any time my inner tube hit the side of the canal or another inner tube, it would spin me around!

 I heard a couple of other participants say they took Dramamine before they started.
-That hadn’t occurred to me, but might be a good option if you are prone to motion-sickness.
+That might be a good option if you’re prone to motion-sickness.
 Or eating a ginger chew.

 I didn’t feel sick, but definitely noticed the spinning.

 There are baskets of them available after you check in.
-It’s a great way to fuel up a bit!
+It’s a great way to fuel up before your tubing adventure!

-The only way you should bring your phone on this tubing adventure is if you have one of these waterproof pouches for your phone.
+The only way you should bring your phone on this tubing adventure is if you have one of these waterproof phone pouches that float.

-It’s really easy to drop your phone into the water while you are floating and it would be lost.
+It’s really easy to drop your phone into the water while you’re floating, and then it would be lost.

 Which leads me to my last tip…